jesseduffield/jesseduffield.github.io/_posts/2022-3-5-Testing-Private-Methods.md

 In _Practical Object Oriented Design in Ruby_, Sandi Metz also suggests that private methods yearning to be tested are a code smell for SRP violations.

+Where the previous viewpoint argues that the choice of a 'unit' is arbitrary, this viewpoint disagrees.
+If you want to test some private code, that suggests you've stumbled across an abstraction boundary that has not been made explicit in the code.
+Perhaps you want to test some algorithm that directly maps onto the problem domain, in which case it deserves to be promoted into its own abstraction.

-The idea is that by extracting a private method into a separate class, we can now test that class via its public interface, and we have the bonus benefit of injecting the new class as a dependency into the original class, allowing us to easily mock out the new class's behaviour so that both the code and the tests maintain the separation of responsibilities.
+By extracting a private method into a separate class, we can now test that class via its public interface, and we have the bonus benefit of injecting the new class as a dependency into the original class, allowing us to easily mock out the new class's behaviour so that both the code and the tests maintain the separation of responsibilities.

 If wrapping a single function in a class feels a little extreme, and your language allows functions to live outside of a class, then presumably this viewpoint has no problem with extracting the private method out into its own stand-alone function, provided you can sever its dependencies on any instance variables.